goabstract/abstract-sdk/docs/abstract-api.md

 ## Users

 A user contains information specific to an individual account.
-Users are created by creating a new account.
+Users are global to Abstract and are not specific to organizations.
+A user is created in the application by creating a new account.

 ![API][api-icon]